 Francis lived and worked in the Middle East for two years, advising some of the world’s largest sovereign wealth funds.
 After returning to London in 2010, he co-ordinated services to some of Ernst & Young’s largest international clients.

-Judith is CEO on an interim basis of the British Business Bank’s two commercial subsidiaries, British Business Investments and British Patient Capital, and took up the role on 1 September 2020.
+Judith is CEO of the British Business Bank’s two commercial subsidiaries, British Business Investments and British Patient Capital, and took up the role on 1 September 2020.
 Judith previously held the position of Managing Director of the Bank’s UK Network, a team that is physically located within each of the English regions and the three Devolved Nations.

 Judith Hartley built a career in corporate banking with Barclays and Bank of Scotland before becoming involved in the delivery of publicly funded access to finance products.
 Prior to her current role, Judith was previously the British Business Bank’s Managing Director, Lending Solutions, where she was responsible for the delivery of a number of the Bank’s debt-based products, including the Enterprise Finance Guarantee, Help to Grow and Start Up Loans.
 Judith joined the Bank from Capital for Enterprise where she was Managing Director, Debt Markets.

 Catherine Lewis La Torre is CEO of the Government-owned British Business Bank and took up the role on 1 September 2020.
 Catherine previously held the position of CEO of the Bank’s two commercial subsidiaries, British Patient Capital and British Business Investments.